Northern Nevada Eviction Laws

 Click here for more information regarding serving eviction notices in Nevada.

-According to Nevada law, a landlord may only evict your tenant through either of two ways in court: through a formal eviction process or through a summary eviction process.
+According to Nevada law, a landlord may only evict a person through either of two ways in court: through a formal eviction process or through a summary eviction process.

-If your tenant doesn’t cooporate after recieving your notice, you, as the landlord, may then move to court and file a complaint and summons.
-You will have to go to the court prior to evicting a tenant with a formal or summary eviction process.
+If your tenant doesn’t comply after receiving your notice, you, as the landlord, may then move to court and file a complaint and summons.
+You will have to go to the court prior to evicting a tenant with a formal or summary evictions process.

 In most cases, tenants will usually comply after recieving the eviction notice and there will be no need for a court hearing.
-However, there are instances where a tenant will fight to the bitter end and require you to go to court, for example, by presenting a legal defense or filing a complaint.
+However, there are instances where a tenant will fight to the bitter end and require you to go to court and gaining court costs, for example, by presenting a legal defense or the tenant filed a complaint.

 Common Tenant Defenses in the State of Nevada